rik-tools/gwind/system.md

 Each noncommon package contains a subset of these modules.
 * Control: accepts command-line arguments and prints the result of the call.
 * Mutator: accepts command-line arguments and returns GCP variables.
-* Accessor: accepts GCP objects and returns an appropriate refinement.
+* Accessor: accepts GCP lists and returns an appropriate refinement.
-* Service: accepts GCP variables and returns a response object or a response code.
+* Service: accepts GCP variables and returns a response object, list or code.
 * Constructor: accepts GCP variables and returns an appropriate request.
 * Adapter: accepts GCP responses and converts them into native data structures.
 * Request: defines the native data structure corresponding to a JSON request body.